Bruno Keil

+Life

 He studied classical philology, archaeology and Germanistics in Berlin, Bonn and Greifswald, obtaining his doctorate in 1884 at the University of Greifswald with a highly regarded thesis on Isocrates.
 As a student, his influences were Ulrich von Wilamowitz-Moellendorff, Georg Kaibel and Rudolf Hercher.

 He took scientific travels to Italy, Spain and France, and beginning in 1888, worked at the Sophiengymnasium in Berlin.
-In 1890 he became an associate professor at the University of Strasbourg, where he gained a full professorship in 1901.
+In 1890, he became an associate professor at the University of Strasbourg, where he gained a full professorship in 1901.
 From the autumn of 1913 until his death, he taught classes at the University of Leipzig.

-In addition to Isocrates, his academic research including studies of the ancient rhetoricians Aeschines and Demosthenes, the Second Sophistic orator Aelius Aristides and the satirist Lucian.
+In addition to Isocrates, his academic research included studies of the ancient rhetoricians Aeschines and Demosthenes, the Second Sophistic orator Aelius Aristides and the satirist Lucian.
 He made contributions in the fields of Greek epigrammatic poetry, Greek metrology and numismatics, and in his later years, he focused his energies towards ancient Greek epigraphy.

+Death

+Professor Dr. phil.
+Bruno Keil died on 23 March 1916 at the age of 56.
+He was buried on 31 March 1916, in the cathedral cemetery in Havelberg.
+The eulogy was delivered by his friend, Superintendent Ernst Hörnlein, father of the later General Walter Hörnlein.